You can view and manage your user account information and settings from your profile and settings pages.

 - To switch accounts, you need to allow pop-ups in your browser.

-- Click the Change Password button, enter your old password, and enter your new password.
+- On the Security tab of your settings page, click Change password, enter your old password, and enter your new password.

 If you have an ArcGIS organizational account, your password must meet the requirements of your organization.
 If your organization uses the ArcGIS default policy for passwords or if you have an ArcGIS public account, your password must have at least eight characters and contain at least one letter and one number.
 Your password is case sensitive and cannot be the same as your user name.